Podcast Episode 30: “Condo Reserve Fund Studies.”

 Due Diligence When Buying a Condo

-Our member was doing well – a professional in Fort McMurray, rising up the corporate ladder and there for the long haul.
-With his busy job he thought that condominiums would be the way to go, way less management time for him and easy to rent in Fort Murray.
+Our investor was doing well: a professional in Fort McMurray, rising up the corporate ladder and there for the long haul.
+With his busy job, he thought that condominiums would be the way to go for investing, way less management time for him and easy to rent in Fort Murray.

-At first, our member wasn’t worried.
+At first, our investor wasn’t worried.
 He knew that reserve funds are established and required to ensure that when a building component needs replacing, there are adequate funds available to do the job.
-In one condo complex, the property manager said it was time to replace shingles, fences, siding, doors and windows.
+In one condo complex, the property manager said it was time to replace shingles, fences, siding, doors, and windows.
 The next thing he said was that their fund did not have enough money and he was suggesting a special assessment of approximately $36,000 per unit.
-Our member owns two units.
+Our investor owns two units.
 You do the math.
 How could this be?

-Here’s what our member found when he dug into the RFS, did some of his own research and read the board minutes.
+Here’s what our investor found when he dug into the RFS, did some of his own research, and read the board minutes.

 - The current cost of windows was twice the cost in the RFS.
 Other common property components were similarly underestimated;